Dave Williams (Colorado politician): Congressional campaigns

-Williams lost the primary election for Colorado's 5th congressional district to Republican Jeff Crank.
+In June 2024, Williams lost the primary election for to Republican Jeff Crank.
 This race was characterized as a "battle" for the "soul" of the GOP in Colorado, with Williams representing the far-right, election-denying side of the party, and Crank representing the a more traditional conservative version of the party.

-On August 24, 2024, Williams was removed as Colorado Republican Party chairman during a meeting in Brighton, Colorado.
-On September 26, 2024, El Paso County Judge Eric Bentley ruled that the August 24, 2024 meeting was illegitimate and the vote to remove Williams as chairman was voided.
+U.S. State Department

+In April 2026, President Donald Trump appointed Williams Senior Official in the Office to Monitor and Combat Trafficking in Persons until an Ambassador-at-Large could be confirmed.